 Their practice explores both the sculptural and functional aspect of objects with an aesthetics coming from a desire to make objects as elegant as tactile.

-The realization of each object is animated by the harmony between its functional and aesthetic properties as well as by the idea that it will be manipulated, used on a daily basis by others.
+The realization of each object is animated by the harmony between its functional and sculptural properties as well as by the idea that it will be manipulated, used on a daily basis by others.